DawnPaladin/blog/_drafts/2021-07-27-Hardened-password-vault.md

 ## Setup

 Download KeePassXC from [the download page](https://keepassxc.org/download/).
 If you're on Windows, click "MSI Installer".
-Run the setup program that gets downloaded (the default options are fine); it will open the program when it's done.
+Run the setup program that gets downloaded, making sure "start on login" is checked; when it's done, open the program.
 Now we need to create our password vault.

 ### Importing passwords from another program